dev9com/mvnwatcher/README.md

 the system tray icon (green happy = ready, blue gear = restarting build, red exclaimation = build failing for some reason).

-As described in Configuration, below, the default configuration assumes you are running a Spring Boot project.
+As described in Configuration, the default configuration assumes you are running a Spring Boot project.
 If you are just trying this out for the first time, the easiest thing to do is go to the [Spring Boot project wizard site](http://start.spring.io/), leave the project defaults, except check "WS" (for web services).
 Download the demo project, and do a `mvn clean install watcher:watch`.
 You should see an icon appear in